RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 - `%print_logs` (alias `%p`): prints the logs
   - `%print_logs`
   - `%p`
+- `%clip`: copy current logs to clipboard
-- `%head`: pritns the first few logs
+- `%head`: prints the first few logs
   - `%head`
   - `%head 20` (print 20 instead of the default)
 - `%tail`: same as head, but from the other side